 Pilot Light Challenges

 It’s also possible that gas is entering the chamber, but that your pilot light is not igniting the way it should.
 If the flame is not burning bright blue, then it is not burning efficiently.
 A yellow, orange, or even a faded blue flame color can mean that something is wrong with airflow.
-In the case of poor airflow you can try changing out the air filter for a clean one to see if that makes a difference before giving us a call.
+In the case of poor airflow you can try changing the furnace filter first to see if that makes a difference before giving us a call.

 There may be dust or grind buildup on around the pilot light that is preventing it from burning efficiently.
 If you suspect that this is the case, turn your furnace off completely and allow it to cool down before you wipe down the inside of the cabinet to get rid of buildup.
 Then you can turn your furnace back on and see if this solution made a difference.